night0721/apm/README.md

 # apm
-apm, argon password manager; a simple implementation of [pass](https://www.passwordstore.org/)(1) in C.  It uses a unique key to encrypt every password, it provides functionality to edit, add, generate, show, list, remove passwords.
-It uses argon2 to create hash of master password and uses XSalsa20 to encrypt the password.
+A simple implementation of [pass](https://www.passwordstore.org/)(1) in C. It uses a unique key to encrypt every password, it provides functionality to edit, add, generate, show, list, remove passwords.
+It uses blake2b to create hash of master password and uses AES256-CBC to encrypt the password.

-> The name "argon" is chosen as it uses argon2 algorithm and sodium(library) is stored with argon.

 Before using apm, you must export 2 environment variables in order to make it work
 ```sh